askask11/ClassChatRoom/README.md

 ## How to Access

-ClassChat has been deployed on Johnson's server.
+ClassChat has been deployed on the server.
 To try it, please visit https://classchat.tech/.

 You can create your own account (recommended); it should take less than 1-2 minutes.
 Alternatively, you can use a pre-made test account: classchat0@gmail.com / qwerty.